Festivals & Events

 Who are the women giving out charms?

 The fukumusume, or "lucky daughters," are 50 women selected as representatives for the festival.
-Over 3,000 people apply each year, making the acceptance rate more difficult than most elite colleges and institutions.
+Over 3,000 people apply each year, making the acceptance rate more difficult than most of Japan's elite colleges and institutions.

 During the festivities, these women line the perimeter of the shrine, distributing charms and maintaining their composure despite the surrounding chaos.
 You'll be able to distinguish them by their traditional eboshi hats, which look like giant stockings turned upside down.